-7. Proposed Rule 1220(b)(1)- Representative 43
+8. Proposed Rule 2.1220(b)(1)- Representative 47

-Proposed Rule 1220(b)(1) defines a representative as any person associated with a member organization, including assistant officers other than principals, who is engaged in the member organization's investment banking or securities business, such as supervision, solicitation, conduct of business in securities or the training of persons associated with a member organizations for any of these functions.
+Proposed Rule 2.1220(b)(1) defines a representative as any person associated with a member organization or ETP Holder, including assistant officers other than principals, who is engaged in the a member organization's or ETP Holder's investment banking or securities business, such as supervision, solicitation, conduct of business in securities or the training of persons associated with a member organization or ETP Holder for any of these functions.

-8. Proposed Rule 1220(b)(2)-General Securities Representative 44
+9. Proposed Rule 2.1220(b)(2)-General Securities Representative 48

-Proposed Rule 1220(b)(2)(A) states that each representative as defined in proposed Rule 1220(b)(1) is required to register with the Exchange as a General Securities Representative, subject to the following exceptions.
+Proposed Rule 2.1220(b)(2)(A) states that each representative as defined in proposed Rule 2.1220(b)(1) is required to register with the Exchange as a General Securities Representative, subject to the following exceptions.
 The proposed rule provides that if a representative's activities include the function of a Securities Trader, then the representative must appropriately register in that category.

-The proposed rule further provides that, subject to the lapse of registration provisions in proposed Rule 1210, Commentary .07, each person registered with the Exchange as a General Securities Representative on October 1, 2018 and each person who was registered with the Exchange as a General Securities Representative within two years prior to October 1, 2018 would be qualified to register as a General Securities Representative without having to take any additional qualification examinations. Âdditionally, the proposed rule would require that individuals registering as General Securities Representatives after October 1, 2018 shall, prior to or concurrent with such registration, pass the SIE and the General Securities Representative examination.
+The proposed rule further provides that, subject to the lapse of registration provisions in proposed Rule 2.1210, Commentary .07, each person registered with the Exchange as a General Securities Representative on October 1, 2018 and each person who was registered with the Exchange as a General Securities Representative within two years prior to October 1, 2018 would be qualified to register as a General Securities Representative without having to take any additional qualification examinations.
+Additionally, the proposed rule would require that individuals registering as General Securities Representatives after October 1, 2018 shall, prior to or concurrent with such registration, pass the SIE and the General Securities Representative examination.

-9. Proposed Rule 1220(b)(3)-Securities Trader 45
+10. Proposed Rule 2.1220(b)(3)- Securities Trader49

-Proposed Rule 1220(b)(3) provides that each representative as defined in proposed Rule 1220(b)(1) is required to register as a Securities Trader if, with respect to transactions in equity (including equity options), preferred or convertible debt securities, such person is engaged in proprietary trading, the execution of transactions on an agency basis, or the direct supervision of such activities.
-The proposed rule provides an exception from the registration requirement for any associated person of a member organization whose trading activities are conducted primarily on behalf of an investment company that is registered with the SEC pursuant to the

-Investment Company Act and that controls, is controlled by, or is under common control with a member organization.
-The Exchange proposes to adopt FINRA's definition of Securities Trader in proposed Rule 1220(b)(3) in order to align the text of the rule to that adopted by FINRA and other exchanges.46
+Proposed Rule 2.1220(b)(3) provides that each representative as defined in proposed Rule 2.1220(b)(1) is required to register as a Securities Trader if, with respect to transactions in equity (including equity options), preferred or convertible debt securities, such person is engaged in proprietary trading, the execution of transactions on an agency basis, or the direct supervision of such activities.
+The proposed rule provides an exception from the registration requirement for any associated person of a member organization or ETP Holder whose trading activities are conducted primarily on behalf of an investment company that is registered with the SEC pursuant to the Investment Company Act and that controls, is controlled by, or is under common control with a member organization or ETP Holder.
+The Exchange proposes to adopt FINRA's definition of Securities Trader in proposed Rule 2.1220(b)(3) in order